 Further, this had to be a victory achieved by a man, since defeat had come at the hands of men in the first place.
-Anselm: "Now the victory ought to be of this kind, that, as in strength and immortal vigor, he freely yielded to the devil to sin, and on this account justly incurred the penalty of death; so, in his weakness and mortality, which he had brought upon himself, he should conquer the devil by the pain of death, while wholly avoiding sin."
+Anselm: "Now the victory ought to be of this kind, that, as in strength and immortal vigor, [a man, Adam] freely yielded to the devil to sin, and on this account justly incurred the penalty of death; so, in His weakness and mortality, which He had brought upon himself, [the Man, Jesus] should conquer the devil by the pain of death, while wholly avoiding sin."